ID216135/Project-1/README.md

 When looking at the data by year alone, rather than by year and by quarter, one can see a decreasing trend in number of telehealth users and number of telehealth-eligible users.
 There is a trend of a decreasing number of telehealth-eligible users as well, however it has not been as significant of a decrease as in the number of telehealth users.

+# Question 2:

+## What was the breakdown in telemedicine usage by demographic factors?

 Looking at the demographic data, we can draw a few conclusions.
 It is clear the eligible users under 64 used telemedicine the most since 2020.
 As for sex, females used telemedicine more than males by 6%.
 Finally, when it comes to race, Hispanic people had the highest percentage of usage among eligible users.

 There was also a clear difference in usage by a recipient's locality, i.e. whether they lived in a rural or urban area.
 58% of the total telehealth users were residing in urban areas, which does not, by itself, show a difference, as there may be more urban users overall.